stariy95/rabbit-cipher-java/README.md

-Rabbit stream cypher implementation http://tools.ietf.org/rfc/rfc4503.txt
+Rabbit stream cipher implementation http://tools.ietf.org/rfc/rfc4503.txt
 > Rabbit is a stream cipher algorithm that has been designed for high
 > performance in software implementations.
 Both key setup and
 > encryption are very fast, making the algorithm particularly suited